-

 This is normally part of the standard paperwork with a new car.
 For used cars, the Oregon DMV advises buyers to be cautious regarding vehicles with trip permits.

-As a buyer you may also have a vehicle checked for free by Oregon DEQ stations to ensure the vehicle is functioning properly and will pass emissions testing, which is required in the Portland and Medford areas.
+As a buyer you may also have a vehicle checked by Oregon DEQ stations to ensure the vehicle is functioning properly and will pass emissions testing, which is required in the Portland-Metro and Medford-Ashland areas.

 Buying a Vehicle Without a Title

-Do not purchase a vehicle that does not have a title.
+Do NOT purchase a vehicle without a title.
 The DMV holds the seller responsible for providing the buyer with the title.
 If you have bought a vehicle and the seller didn't provide you with the title, you might be able to have a new title issued to you―but only if the vehicle is not subject to odometer disclosure requirements.

 Buying a Vehicle Without a Registration